mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The MaxScale configuration is read from a file which can be located in a number of placing, MaxScale will search for the configuration file in a number of locations.

+1. Location given with the --configdir=<path> command line argument

-1. If the environment variable `MAXSCALE_HOME` is set then MaxScale will look for a configuration file called `MaxScale.cnf` in the directory `$MAXSCALE_HOME/etc`.
+2. MaxScale will look for a configuration file called `MaxScale.cnf` in the directory `/etc/MaxScale.cnf`

-2. If `MAXSCALE_HOME` is not set or the configuration file is not in the location above MaxScale will look for a file in `/etc/MaxScale.cnf`.

-Alternatively MaxScale can be started with the `-c` flag and the path of the MaxScale home directory tree.

 An explicit path to a configuration file can be passed by using the `-f` option to MaxScale.